t0asts/t0asts.github.io/about.md

 title: About
 ---

+### Welcome!

-I post random findings and other research here.
+This blog will be home to my random findings and other research that I do in my freetime outside of work.